RobertBrunhage/personal-portfolio/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### `Install the following`
+# Install the following

 `npm i -g generate-react-cli`
-This will let you create components easily with: `generate-react component {ComponentName}` [generate-react-cli](https://www.npmjs.com/package/generate-react-cli)
+This will let you create components easily with: `generate-react component {ComponentName}` [generate-react-cli](https://www.npmjs.com/package/generate-react-cli).
+This will also create the necessary scss module and test file.

 ## Available Scripts